 So how do authors convey these different interpretations of words to ensure their readers get the point?

 Anna Ryland’s A Second Chance has a glossary at the end of the book for those who want to double check they’ve understood the Polish terms used.
-John Samson’s Shaka are Dead and Maya Alexandri’s The Celebration Husband make the meaning explicit through the context in which the slang is used, while Pamela Howarth explains the slang and accronyms as part of the story she’s telling.
+John Samson’s Shaka are Dead and Maya Alexandri’s The Celebration Husband make the meaning explicit through the context in which the slang is used.

 Thanks Pablo for the image